by Liz Jansen

 Whether you select leather or textile, consider these features.

 - Fit.
 Try on the jacket, and then assume the seating position you’re in on your bike.
-Reach forward as you would while holding the grips and make sure the sleeves are long enough to cover your elbows.
+Reach forward as you would while holding the grips and make sure the sleeves are long enough to cover your wrists.
 Look for adjustable waists to fit different sizes and accommodate layers.
 Jackets need to be long enough to cover your lower back while riding.
 To ensure maximum protection in the event of a slide on the road, the jacket should fit your body snugly.

 - Arm length.
 Sleeves should look slightly long when standing.
 Like pants, they’re designed to protect you when your arms are stretched in the riding position, not when you’re walking around off the bike.
 You want the gauntlet of your glove to cover the end of your sleeve.